I'm a creative strategist, researching and building new business opportunities for companies and brands.

 In 2007 I set up a publishing company, writing and designing books about contemporary visual culture.
-More recently I spent seven years working in business development at Central Saint Martins, part of University of the Arts London.
+I then spent seven years working in business development at Central Saint Martins, part of University of the Arts London.
 At CSM I ran projects between brands and students, formulating briefs with academics and clients to get the best result.
 Clients included Microsoft, Orange, Alfa Romeo, Sony Music, Heinz, RSC and Unilever.

 After the college moved to a new campus in King's Cross in 2011, I managed Central Saint Martins' venue hire offer (including Kiwi House during the 2012 Olympics, fashion shows with Paul Smith and events for Lloyds).
 I then set up a new revenue stream in experiential design and production, working with our theatre students and staff to conceptualise, design and deliver content for events including The Store WPP's Future of Retail conference, Dr Martens product launches and The House of Peroni 2013.